 An hour later…I locate the keys.
 I shoved them away in a bowl on a random shelf in our living room.
 Maybe this whole idea was a mistake.
 Is it taking on too much at one time?
 I seem to be moving backward in all aspects of my life and I am certainly not sharper and more focused!

 It is getting easier.
 Today I woke up BEFORE my alarm.
 I felt great.
 I got into my groove quickly.
-I have mental clarity through all of my meetings.
-I do good work with little effort.
-I feel sharp and in the zone.
+I had mental clarity through all of my meetings.
+I did good work with little effort.
+I felt sharp and in the zone.

 Then, 3:00 p.m. hit and I felt like I needed a Big Mac and a nap to find the strength to be a good parent.
 Honestly, I have little to no recollection of the last half hour before bedtime and was so exhausted I fell asleep rocking Bennett at 7:30 p.m.
 I crawled into bed without doing my nightly ritual, something I had worked years to maintain.